Skip to content

 How often do Shih Tzus need a haircut?

-Every 4–6 weeks for a tidy look, or 6–8 weeks for a longer style.
-Brushing between appointments is what really prevents matting.
+Every 4–6 weeks for a tidy look at shorter lengths, or 6–8 weeks for a longer style like the modified puppy cut.
+Brushing between appointments is what really prevents matting and keeps the coat comfortable between visits.

 Should I shave my Shih Tzu in summer?